 ♦ Students who voluntarily withdraw from Global London College.

 ♦ Students that Global London College has decided to withdraw from the course.

-The above information is described by this UKBA guidance document about reporting duties for sponsors.
+The above information is described by a UKBA guidance document about reporting duties for sponsors.

-In addition to the UKBA requirements, Global London College will consider students who missed 5 expected contacts to have unsatisfactory academic progress and withdraw such students from the course.
+In addition to the UKBA requirements, Global London College will consider students who have missed 5 expected contacts to have made unsatisfactory academic progress and withdraw such students from the course.